hildjj/hostlocal/README.md

   -h, --help                  display help for command --host <address>            Hostname or IP address to listen on. "::" for
                               everything. (default: "localhost")
+  -i, --initial               If glob is specified, run the exec command on
+                              startup, before listening
   --notAfterDays <number>     How many days is the certificate valid? (default:
                               7)
   -o, --open <path>           Open this path in the default browser.
 Relative